 Every day, I am thankful that my partner, Emet, and I are on the same page when it comes to finances.
-We have similar goals and spending habits, allowing us to share credit cards and bank accounts.
+We have similar goals and spending habits, which allows us to share credit cards and bank accounts.

 When I recently asked a friend about her relationship with her wife, I was surprised to find that they each had only a loose idea of the amount of student debt the other had prior to getting married, and that they had elected to not combine finances.

 This is, apparently, not uncommon.
-One in five couples suffer from financial stress that causes them to delay buying a home or making significant life-changing purchases, according to a study by TD Ameritrade.
-Millennials are the most transparent about their money, with 97 percent saying that they discussed finances at least once a month.
+One in five couples suffer from financial stress that causes them to delay buying a home or other significant life-changing purchases, according to a study by TD Ameritrade.
 However, one-third of married couples still admitted to arguing over money at least once a month.

-Despite the high level of transparency and apparent honesty among young couples, only 55 percent of couples combine their finances.
+Despite the high level of transparency and apparent honesty among young couples, according to the same TD Ameritrade study, only 55 percent of couples combine their finances.
 Meanwhile, 70 percent work together to make decisions about big purchases.